 If you live in a rented home that came with gas appliances, your landlord must arrange for gas safety checks.

-If your landlord does nothing about the problems you have reported, send a reminder letter, asking your landlord to contact you within 48 hours, or you will have to take further action.
+If your landlord does nothing about the problems you have reported, send a reminder letter asking your landlord to contact you within 48 hours or you will have to take further action.

 If there is still no response, write to your landlord to tell them you will be reporting the matter to the council's environmental health department.
-(Council tenants do not have this option.
-Read more about repairs in social housing.)

 Contact your local council's environmental health department about disrepair and hazards in your rented home.